railsgirls/guides.railsgirls.com/_pages/touristic-autism_continuous-deployment.md

 Because the only gems we’ve added are restricted to a production environment, right now this command doesn’t actually install any additional local gems, but it’s needed to update Gemfile.lock.
 Now, let's commit these changes to GitHub!
 </div>

+{% coach %}
-**Coach:** Explain the benefits of deploying to a PaaS such as OpenShift, as opposed to traditional servers.
+Explain the benefits of deploying to a PaaS such as OpenShift, as opposed to traditional servers.
 What "production" means.
 Discuss SSH and why we need to upload a public key to communicate securely.
 [Slides by Gerry Kavanagh @gerryk]()
+{% endcoach %}

 Navigate to the "projects" folder.
 Run in the prompt: